SecwatchERS/mapples/documentation-payload/mapples/contributing/Tasks.md

 using System.Collections.Generic;
 using System.Linq;
 using System.Text;
-using ApolloInterop.Classes;
+using MapplesInterop.Classes;
-using ApolloInterop.Interfaces;
+using MapplesInterop.Interfaces;
-using ApolloInterop.Structs.MythicStructs;
+using MapplesInterop.Structs.MythicStructs;
 using System.Runtime.Serialization;
-using ApolloInterop.Serializers;
+using MapplesInterop.Serializers;
 using System.Threading;
 using System.IO;